jaredcoderman/jhead-blog/content/posts/aho-corasick-algo.md

 tags: ["data structures", "algorithms"]
 ---

-When building my project Process Sentinel (LINK HERE) I came across what I thought was an opportunity for optimization.
+When building my project [Process Sentinel](../../projects/process-sentinel) I came across what I thought was an opportunity for optimization.
 The problem was essentially I have a list of **chains** which represent process parent-child relationships.
 I would compare these chains against a set of **suspicious chains** which would then report back if a process chain was suspicious and the severity of it.
 Initially I took a sort of naive approach:
 ```go
 func containsExactPattern(chain []string, pattern []string) bool {
 	if len(chain) < len(pattern) {